Getting Started with the Cycles MCP Server

 Prerequisites

-You need a running Cycles stack with a tenant, API key, and budget.
+- A running Cycles stack with a tenant, API key, and budget.
 If you don't have one yet, follow Deploy the Full Stack first.

 Where do I get my API key?